 You need to know how long it takes to see Scotland if you are planning a trip here.
 This page provides some down-to-earth advice for Scottish trip planning.

-For a start, try not to think like most of the London, England, based media.
-They usually portray Scotland as a kind of single destination ‘somewhere up there’.
+The London, England, based media usually portray Scotland as a kind of single destination ‘somewhere up there’.
 In reality, Scotland may not be huge, but it has great diversity in landscape, townscape, accent and culture in a comparatively small area.
 So you’ll want to travel from place to place to appreciate the differences.
 And that takes time.

 If driving, bear in mind that there are still stretches where single carriageway (or even single track) roads twist and turn through wonderful scenery but don’t make for speedy progress.
 Distances can be deceptive.